-(ii) Fair value in an inactive or unquoted market (level 2)
+(ii) Fair value in an inactive or unquoted market (level 2 and level 3)

-The fair value of financial assets that are not traded in an active market is determined using valuation techniques.
+The fair value of financial assets and financial liabilities that are not traded in an active market is determined using valuation techniques.
 These include the use of recent arm's length market transactions, reference to the current fair value of a substantially similar other instrument, discounted cash flow techniques, option pricing models or any other valuation technique that provides a reliable estimate of prices obtained in actual market transactions.